 Civet | Civet

-The secretion of the civet cat is popular for its musky scent.
-It also serves as a fixative in makeup.
-To obtain the cats, the anal glands are scraped out in an extremely cruel and painful way.
+Civet cat secretion is popular for its musky scent.
+It also serves as a setting agent in makeup.
+To obtain them, the cats' anal glands are scraped out in an extremely cruel, painful way.

 🧴 Common in perfumes

 Myths: These ingredients are now vegan

-As the list above suggests, there are many ingredients that can come from both animal and plant sources.
-In the meantime, the vegan solutions often predominate in practice, for example if they are more stable or more easily available.
-There are also some ingredients that are generally no longer derived from animals on the European market.
+As the list above suggests, there are many ingredients that can have both animal and plant sources.
+Often vegan solutions now predominate in practice, for example if they are more stable or more readily available.
+There are also some ingredients that are no longer obtained from animals on the European market.

 These include, for example, ambergris or ambergris.
 The fragrance is popular for musky perfumes.
-In the past, it was obtained from a digestive product of the sperm whale.
-The whales excreted it, after which it was washed up on the beaches in the form of greyish lumps.
+It used to be obtained from a sperm whale digestive product.
+The whales excreted it and it washed up on beaches in the form of grayish clumps.
 Whale products have not been allowed to be traded in Switzerland for a long time under the Endangered Species Agreement, that is, for a very long time.
-Nowadays, the fragrance therefore comes from synthetic sources.
+Nowadays the fragrance comes from synthetic sources.

 You can take urea without hesitation

-It is similar with urea.
-Urea is part of the skin's natural moisturizing factor (NMF).
-It is often found in intensive care for dry skin.
+It's similar with urea.
+Urea is part of the skin's Natural Moisturizing Factors (NMF).
+It is often used in intensive care for dry skin.
 Urea has only been produced artificially since 1828.
-This is also no longer an animal ingredient.
+This is no longer an animal ingredient either.